-If you’re like many Americans, you consider the United States to be the greatest country on Earth, or at least one of the greatest.
-A unique combination across all history of civil rights, varied geography, the melting pot of many races, military contributions to world stability, being at the forefront of many cultural trends, and leading much of the world’s technological and economic advancements, America has certainly earned the respect of much of the world, but also sometimes envy, scorn, and outright hostility.
+If you’re like many Americans, you consider the United States to be the greatest country on Earth or at least one of the greatest.
+A unique combination of all history of civil rights, varied geography, the melting pot of many races, military contributions to world stability, being at the forefront of many cultural trends, and leading much of the world’s technological and economic advancements, America has certainly earned the respect of much of the world, but also sometimes envy, scorn, and outright hostility.

 For all her perks and blessings, America is sometimes a stressful place to live, especially in times of heightened political tension and disagreements like currently happen so often.
 That, on top of life’s regular stresses, drives many Americans to seek a vacation overseas to catch a break.
 France is a common choice for a vacation, as it is one of the most-visited tourist destinations around the world.
 From the historic beaches of Normandy, across the fields and vineyards, to the Riviera shores of the Mediterranean and the slopes of the Alps, France has a surprisingly wide variety of geography and experiences to explore.